arangodb/arangodb/API-Changes-3.0.md

     This is much cleaner and one can use the new baby-capabilities for edges.
 Less code, drivers can be adjusted relatively easily by switching to /_api/document.

+ 7. <collection>.BY_EXAMPLE_HASH , <collection>.BY_EXAMPLE_SKIPLIST,
+    <collection>.BY_CONDITION_SKIPLIST deleted

+    These were never documented.

+    <collection>.{byExample,byExampleHash,byExampleSkiplist,byConditionSkiplist}
+    are still there and now do AQL internally. byExampleHash and byExampleSkiplist just call byExample.

+    SimpleQuery.byCondition withdrawn.

+ 8. `arangodump` arguments `translateIDs`, `failOnUnknown` withdrawn.

 ### New capabilities: